 Nagno City Council are taking tenders for the Iizuna Kogen Ski Resort, 25 minutes drive from the Nagano shinkansen, and 35/75 minutes from Myoko and Hakuba respectively.
 The resort has 7 lifts, and was home to the freestyle ski and bobsled events in the 1998 Winter Olympics.

 Japan, famous for giving away buildings via Akiya Banks is now giving away an entire functioning, active ski resort with all the related infrastructure.
-If you are not aware, the Japan ski industry had a major bubble which went pop in the 90’s after huge investment in numerous ski resorts and accomodation.
+If you are not aware, the Japan ski industry had a major bubble that went pop in the 90’s after huge investments in numerous ski resorts and accommodation.

 If your too-good-to-be-true alarm is ringing loud and clear right now, it is with good reason.
 This resort has been losing money for some time now, and the Council is banking on an injection of cash from a new owner to attract a good chunk of the growing tourist population.
 There are some fundamental challenges with this resort though that no amount of cash can fix, even if you are a Russian oligarch.